 Our student services staff is strongly committed to supporting students throughout their time at our school, beginning with admissions counseling through career guidance and job placement.

 Not only does our school offer the most prestigious master’s program in the country, but it is among the most affordable programs as well.
 We offer competitive funding packages in the form of assistantships, scholarships, fellowships, and merit- and need-based tuition waivers.

 The following chart compares the total tuition and fees (on-campus) for degree completion among the top five iSchools.

 On-Campus MS LIS and MS LIS LEEP

-Priority deadline for spring admission: October 15
+Final application deadline for spring admission: September 15

-Last day to accept admission: December 1
+Last day to accept admission offer: November 2

-Priority deadline for summer/fall admission: February 15
+Final application deadline for summer/fall admission: January 15

-Last day to accept admission: April 15
+Last day to accept for summer: April 15

 Applicants are encouraged to submit their application materials before or on the priority deadline in order to be considered for merit-based scholarships.
 Scholarships will be based on a holistic review of all submitted application materials.
 Scholarship offers will be made at the same time as the offer of admission.
 We will continue to accept applications until the final deadline date.
 To promote the academic success of incoming graduate students, we ask that all admitted students accept their admissions offer on or before the deadline listed.